cakephp/docs/en/appendices/new-features-in-cakephp-1-3.rst

 **Pagination Helper**

-Pagination helper provides additional css classes for styling and you can set the default sort() direction.
+Pagination helper provides additional CSS classes for styling and you can set the default sort() direction.
 ``PaginatorHelper::next()`` and ``PaginatorHelper::prev()`` now
 generate span tags by default, instead of divs.